 How is HPV treated?

-Cryotherapy uses liquid nitrogen to freeze warts or other abnormal cell patches (lesions; dysplasia) inside or near the genitals.
+Cryotherapy uses liquid nitrogen to freeze warts or other abnormal cells inside or near the genitals to treat genital warts and low-grade dysplasia.
 This is one of the easiest treatments and can often be performed in a doctor’s office.
-It is commonly used to treat genital warts and low-grade dysplasia It is not usually recommended for patients with intermediate or high-grade dysplasia
+It is 60–90% effective.

-Laser treatment is more aggressive than cryotherapy and uses a high-powered light beam to burn and remove abnormal anal or cervical tissue.
-This is usually done in a hospital.
-Laser treatment is effective for intermediate and high-grades of dysplasia, provided that the entire lesion can be seen using either a colposcope or anoscope.
+Laser treatment is more aggressive than cryotherapy.
+It uses a high-powered light beam to burn and remove abnormal anal or cervical tissue, and is usually done in a hospital.
+Laser treatment is 20–50% effective for moderate and high grade dysplasia, provided that the entire lesion can be seen using either a colposcope or anoscope.

-LEEP (loop electrical excision procedure) is a type of surgery and is almost always performed in a hospital.
-Like laser treatment, LEEP should not be used lesions that are too deep to see with either a colposcope or anoscope.
+LEEP (loop electrical excision procedure) is a type of surgery, and is almost always performed in a hospital.
+Like laser treatment, LEEP should not be used on lesions that are too deep to see with a colposcope or anoscope.

 Radical surgery/radiation/chemotherapy: Cervical and anal cancer (carcinoma) are treated like other forms of cancer.
 Radiation and/or surgery are often necessary to either destroy or remove the cancer and the surrounding tissue.
 If the cancer spreads, chemotherapy is often used to kill cancer cells in other parts of the body.